MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

 Principle
 =========

-Stack Trace Reader is a MicroEJ tool which reads and decodes the MicroEJ stack traces.
+Stack Trace Reader is a MicroEJ tool that reads and decodes the MicroEJ stack traces.
 When an exception occurs, the MicroEJ Core Engine prints the stack trace on the standard output ``System.out``.
-The class names, non required types (see :ref:`section.classpath.elements.types`) names and method names obtained are encoded with a MicroEJ internal format.
+The class names, non-required types names(see :ref:`section.classpath.elements.types`), and method names obtained are encoded with a MicroEJ internal format.
-This internal format prevents the embedding of all class names and method names in the flash, in order to save some memory space.
+This internal format prevents embedding all class names and method names in the executable image to save some memory space.
 The Stack Trace Reader tool allows you to decode the stack traces by replacing the internal class names and method names with their real names.
-It also retrieves the line number in the MicroEJ Application.
+It also retrieves the line numbers in the MicroEJ Application.

 Functional Description
 ======================